-On the statements furnished to the Canadian recipients, you must include an information contact phone number in addition to the name and address in box 10 on Form 1042-S. You must also include a statement that the information on the form is being furnished to the United States Internal Revenue Service and may be provided to the government of Canada.
+On the statements furnished to the Canadian recipients, you must include an information contact phone number in addition to the name in box 10a on Form 1042-S. You must also include a statement that the information on the form is being furnished to the United States Internal Revenue Service and may be provided to the government of Canada.